15fathoms/Swiip.js/README.md

 # Swiip.js

-A minimalist carousel library built with pure JavaScript and CSS grid.
+A minimalist carousel library built with pure JavaScript, CSS grid and ❤️.

 ## What is Swiip.js ?